MatthewGrech94/eCabs-Tech/app/public/wp-content/themes/ecabs-theme/README.md

+# eCabs Custom Theme

+## 📄 Website Basic Building Blocks
+This theme includes the basic building blocks for the eCabs website, such as the header, footer, and generic styles.

+## 📄 Custom Page Templates

+This theme includes two custom page templates for improved content control:

+### 1. **Product Page Template**

+- Utilizes **ACF** for dynamically populated product content.
+- Includes a **hardcoded shortcode** for a testimonials carousel (ensure that **eCabs Testimonials** plugin is installed and activated).
+- Testimonials are sourced from a **custom post type** (`testimonials`) created within the theme, allowing easy management from the WP dashboard.

+---

+### 2. **Contact Page Template**

+- Page content is editable via the WordPress page editor.
+- The **Contact Form 7 shortcode** is hardcoded into the PHP template to render the contact form.

+---

 # 🛠️ Gulp Workflow for eCabs WordPress Theme Development

 A streamlined Gulp setup to compile SCSS, minify JavaScript, and enable live reloading for WordPress theme development.